-- When one or both variables being compared are not numeric, a heat map can show the relationship between groups.
-Heat maps can also be used for purely numeric data, like a 2-d density curve.
+- When one or both variables being compared are not numeric, a heatmap can show the relationship between groups.
+Heatmaps can also be used for purely numeric data, like in a 2-d histogram or 2-d density curve.

 Charts for looking at geographical data

 Sometimes, data includes geographical data like latitude and longitude or regions like country or state.
 While plotting this data might just be extending an existing visualization onto a map background (e.g. plotting points like in a scatter plot on top of a map), there are other chart types that take the mapping domain into account.
 Two of these are highlighted below:

 - A choropleth is like a heatmap that colors in geopolitical regions rather than a strict grid.

 - Cartograms take a different approach by using the size of each region to encode value.
 This approach necessitates some distortion in shapes and topology.